-Defending your person away from home and defending your castle are two different tasks, and for many people, that suggests different tools.
+Defending yourself away from home and defending your castle are two different tasks, and for many people, that suggests different tools.
 But if you use different guns for home and personal defense out in the world, there are some factors to consider to find the best guns for the job.

 Regardless of your choices, the most important factor is familiarity and training with a particular weapon.

 The provisions for better ammunition capacity, more precision, maneuverability, and ammunition choice won’t matter much if you can’t operate your home-defense gun(s) under stress.
 So making your choices line up with the KISS (Keep It Simple, Stupid) principles is smart, effective, and safer.